numbats/learnr/slides/chapter6_02_ggplot2intro.md

     histogram changes.
 -   Here we can see that the distribution for the average hourly earnings are slightly right skewed.
--   The mode average hourly earning looks like it’s about US$14.
+-   The mode average hourly earning looks like it's about US\$14.
 -   To find more about how to change parameters of the layer, have a look at the corresponding documentation (`?geom_histogram`).